microsoft/AppSource/Microsoft Hosted Test Drive/Configure-Microsoft-Hosted-TestDrive-CloudPartner-Portal.md

     *    **Azure AD Tenant Name**: Provide the name of the Azure Tenant for your Dynamics 365 Instance.
 Use the format of <tenantname>.onmicrosoft.com.<br />Example Value: testdrive.onmicrosoft.com
     *    **Instance Web API URL**: Provide the Web API URL for your Dynamics 365 Instance.
 You can retrieve this value by logging into your Microsoft Dynamics 365 instance and navigating to Setting -> Customization -> Developer Resources -> Instance Web API (Copy this URL).<br />Example value: https://crmtestdrivem.crm.dynamics.com/api/data/v9.0
 ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/InstanceWebApiUrl.png)
     *    **Role name**: Provide the name of the custom Dynamics 365 Security Role you have created for Test Drive.
-This is the role that will be assigned to users during their Test Drive.<br />xample Value: testdriverole
+This is the role that will be assigned to users during their Test Drive.<br />*Example Value: testdriverole*